FAIR Fine Art Guide

 • State the intended use clearly: insurance scheduling, estate planning, equitable distribution, donation planning, sale review, or general valuation triage.

 • Is silverplate worth appraising?
 Sometimes, yes.
-Silverplate may still warrant appraisal when maker, pattern, completeness, decorative-market demand, rarity, or presentation history drive the value more than silver content alone.
+Silverplate may still warrant appraisal when maker, pattern, completeness, decorative-market demand, rarity, or presentation history drive value more than silver content.

 • Does a sterling mark automatically mean a piece is valuable?
 No. A sterling mark helps classify the object, but value still depends on maker, pattern, form, weight, completeness, condition, and the relevant collector or replacement market.